knowledgejunkie/sort-baby-photos/README.md

 Usage
 -----

-To sort photos in a given directory into a new output directory hierarchy, based on a given starting date:
+To sort photos in a given input directory into a new output directory hierarchy, based on a given starting date (e.g. 2015-12-07), run:

-    $ ./sort-baby-photos --input-dir=~/Unsorted_Photos --output-dir=~/Sorted_Photos --start-date=2015-12-07 [--symlink] [--debug]
+    $ ./sort-baby-photos --input-dir=~/Unsorted_Photos --output-dir=~/Sorted_Photos --start-date=2015-12-07 [--date-prefix] [--move | --symlink] [--debug]

+modifying imput and output directories as necessary.

-- *--input-dir* and *--output-dir* paths can be given in relative or absolute format.
+- *--input-dir* and *--output-dir* can be given as either relative or absolute paths.
 All paths are converted to absolute paths internally.
 - *--start-date* should be given in ISO 8601 format e.g. YYYY-MM-DD (date only) or YYYY-MM-DDThh:mm:ss (date and time).
+- If *--date-prefix* is specified sort-baby-photos will prepend a timestamp (currently seconds since the Unix epoch) to each filename when moving or creating a symlink.
+This allows natural sorting of files in the output directory hierarchy based on the date the photo was taken, rather than the original filename of the photo, and should help ensure photos are listed in chronological order within each output directory.
+- If *--move* is specified sort-baby-photos will move photos from the input directory to the output directory hierarchy.
+This is the default behaviour if neither *--move* nor *--symlink* options are given.
-- If *--symlink* is specified sort-baby-photos will attempt to create symlinks from the original photos to the output directory hierarchy.
-By default, sort-baby-photos will move photos into the output directory hierarchy.
+- If *--symlink* is specified sort-baby-photos will create a symlink from the input directory to the output directory hierarchy for each processed image.
 - *--debug* will provide additional debugging output during processing.

 License